Citizenship and Immigration Status Requirements for all Programs

 • USCIS form I-797, Approval Notice, for:

 • I-360, Self-Petition under the Violence Against Women Act (VAWA) is, in most cases, issued after a "Prima Facie" notice.
 In this case, the I-797 indicates the petitioner submitted sufficient evidence to establish eligibility under VAWA.
-Such notices verify the client is a Qualified Alien and their status does not expire.
+For cash, such notices verify the client is a qualified alien and their status doesn’t expire.
+For food, the client would be considered a non-qualified alien until their status adjusts to LPR.

 • I-130, Petition for Alien Relative, is an example of a completed initial step in the family-related immigration process.
-It does not grant immigration status or a lawful presence to the beneficiary.
+It doesn’t grant immigration status or a lawful presence to the beneficiary.
 It only establishes a relationship between petitioner and beneficiary.
-If the beneficiary does not already have immigration status, the beneficiary is an undocumented alien.
+If the beneficiary doesn’t already have immigration status, the beneficiary is an undocumented immigrant.

 • If I-797, Approval Notice, states that USCIS granted or extended client’s immigration status, I-797 will contain a tear-off new I-94 attached to the bottom of the Notice.

-• Order from an Immigration Judge does not have an expiration date.
+• Order from an Immigration Judge doesn't have an expiration date.
 It may be issued when an Immigration Judge decides to:

-• Grant an immigration status, such as asylum, withholding of deportation, or an Order of Supervision; or
+• Grant an immigration status, such as asylum or withholding of deportation; or

-• Place the alien in removal proceedings to deport them from the U.S.
+• Place the immigrant in removal proceedings to deport them from the U.S.

-• Employment Authorization Document (EAD), form I-765, is not a mandatory immigration document and DSHS staff cannot require it as an eligibility condition.
+• Employment Authorization Document (EAD), form I-765, isn't a mandatory immigration document and DSHS staff can't require it as an eligibility condition.
 However, explain to the client that the EAD is a federally issued ID, and may be used as verification of the client’s lawful presence.
-EAD may be used as a verification that:
+EAD may be used as a verification that the individual:

-• Alien has applied for immigration status, the decision is pending, and the applicant is a lawfully present non-qualified alien, or
+• Has applied for immigration status, the decision is pending, and the applicant is a lawfully present non-qualified alien, or

 • USCIS form I-942, Request for Reduced Fee, can be submitted to the USCIS at the same time clients apply for the immigration status and documents.
-When requesting a fee waiver, an alien must clearly demonstrate that they are low income and unable to pay filing fees.
+When requesting a fee waiver, an immigrant must clearly demonstrate that they're low income and unable to pay filing fees.
 USCIS will accept:

 • Federal income tax documents or a Verification of Non-filing,